Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Introduction

-- Overview of the training structure and agenda, discussion of the training environment.
+- Introduction to the training structure and agenda, discussion of the training environment.

-- Definition of distributed systems and their significance in modern applications.
+- Definition of distributed systems and their importance in modern applications.

 - Key challenges: scalability, availability, consistency, fault tolerance.